 |centerband||(also center band) See cap band.|

-(Century Pen Company) A pen manufacturing company located in Whitewater, Wisconsin; founded c.
-1893 by J. N. Humphrey, a Latin professor at the Wisconsin State Normal School in Whitewater.
-For many years, the company’s pens were advertised principally, if not solely, in journals and directories for educators.
-Early models were ordinary eyedropper fillers and, later, sleeve fillers (illustrated below, a ribbon overlay example).
-By the 1910s Century was offering lever fillers that were probably assembled from parts made by C. E. Barrett or purchased complete from him.
-In 1906, Century registered Durapoint as a trademark.
+(Century Pen Company) A pen manufacturing company located in Whitewater, Wisconsin; founded in 1892 in Neenah, Wisconsin, by James Nelson Humphrey, a Latin professor at the Wisconsin State Normal School in Whitewater, along with William F. Palmer and George S. Parker, the founders of the Parker Pen Company.
+The company moved to Whitewater in 1894, and in 1897 Humphrey resigned from the faculty at the normal school to devote his full attention to the business.
+Initially, Century advertised principally, if not solely, in journals and directories for educators.
+Early models were ordinary eyedropper fillers and, later, sleeve fillers (illustrated below, upper, a ribbon overlay example).
+In 1906, Century registered Durapoint as a trademark, and by the 1910s, the company was offering lever fillers that were probably assembled from parts made by C. E. Barrett or purchased complete from him (below, an MHR lever-filler).
+In about 1912, Century ceased manufacturing pens and became a distributor of them, gradually adding automatic pencils and stationery goods to its range.
 Century retained an over-under feed design as late as 1915, proudly advertising The Century Double-feed Fountain Pen.
-The company survived until c.
-1930.
+In about 1921, the company stopped paying dividends to stockholders as finances faltered.
+Humphrey died in 1929; his wife Clara, their son Heywood, and Heywood’s wife Viola kept the business going until it was forced to close down in 1938 due to the extent of its financial difficulties.
 See also Barrett, over-under feed, sleeve.

 |Century of Progress||